Therapy at the Intersection of

 Welcome.

-I’m a licensed mental health therapist, athlete, adventurer, artist, and perpetual learner.
-I help active, driven people slow down enough to hear what their souls and bodies have been trying to say beneath the pressure to keep going.
+I’m Ash and I’m a licensed mental health therapist, artist, listener, dot connector and perpetual learner.
+I help active, driven people slow down enough to hear what their bodies and souls have been trying to say beneath the pressure to keep going.

 Helpers.
 Creatives.
 Endurance Athletes.
 Injured Athletes.
-Athletes in transition.
 Therapists.
 Entrepreneurs.
 Healthcare workers.
 First responders.
 People grieving.
 People in high-pressure professions.
 People who feel home in the mountains.
+People with chronic pain and persistent physical symptoms.
 People who want to untie achievement from worth.
 People in midlife.
 People wading through uncertainty and existential questions.
 People wanting to express themselves more fully.

 Clinical Focus

-People who participate in mountain sports like climbing, backcountry skiing, rafting, ultra running, and cycling have unique experiences that deserve unique support.
-It’s easier to talk about our best days than our worst.
+Mountain athletes, endurance athletes, mountain guides, first responders and those living an outdoor-oriented life have unique experiences that deserve unique support.
 Whatever new or challenging terrain you’re in, it’s okay to ask for help and work with someone who gets it.

 Injury & Chronic Pain

 Physical setbacks can separate us from what we love, our identity, our communities, and our primary coping strategies.
-They are often accompanied by isolation, anxiety, grief, and fear.
-Whether you’re experiencing an acute injury, a complex or prolonged recovery, or chronic pain/illness or other neuroplastic symptoms, there is hope, and a way out,
+Whether you’re experiencing a physical injury, a prolonged recovery, chronic pain/illness or neuroplastic symptoms, mind-body medicine can offer hope, and a way out,

 Grief & Loss